MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/geocode-and-data-source-limits.md

 ---
 title: "Geocode and Data Source Limits | Microsoft Docs"
-description: "Describes Geocode and data source limits and provides account limits for basic keys, account limits for enterprise keys, and outlines how to view jobs." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: "Describes Geocode and data source limits as well as account limits for basic and enterprise keys, and outlines how to view jobs." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""